 The current position

 Research we carried out before the pandemic suggested that the annual employee survey remains the most widely used method of getting employee feedback.
 However, HR teams highlighted a growing desire to supplement it once a year survey with more regular listening.
 This has led some organisations to add to their annual exercise with frequent pulse surveys.
-But despite being welcomed by HR teams, the gradual transition towards more regular listening still raises concerns and push-back from senior leaders, which I recently wrote about here.
+But despite being welcomed by HR teams, the gradual transition towards more regular listening still raises concerns and push-back from senior leaders.

 Now that we are coming out from country-wide lockdown, I’m hearing three key messages from HR directors about employee listening in the current environment: